 Because of Iran’s proximity to the UAE, when it is hit by a big quake, Dubai typically experiences mild to moderate tremors (so do the northern emirates, of course, but because of Dubai’s high-rises, they tend to be felt more strongly here).

-One of the biggest earthquakes to ever be felt in Dubai occurred just a year earlier, in April 2013, when a powerful 7.8-magnitude earthquake hit the Iran-Pakistan border.
+One of the biggest earthquakes to ever be felt in Dubai occurred in April 2013, when a powerful 7.8-magnitude earthquake hit the Iran-Pakistan border.
 Thousands of people were evacuated from high-rise buildings in Dubai as a precaution.

 Following that 2013 quake, Dubai Municipality revised its seismic code, ruling that any new towers with more than 10 floors would have to be built to withstand a 5.9-magnitude quake.
 Before this, towers had to be able to withstand a moderate quake between 5.0 and 5.5.